radapdal/process/webdevelopmentworkflow.md

 This short standup meeting is best done if everyone is looking at the same board so it is easy to point out issues.

-- start by declaring issues you worked on yesterday
+- Start by declaring issues you worked on yesterday.
-- point out blocked issues and those you were not able to move
+- Point out blocked issues and those you were not able to move.
-- then grab issues you intend to work on today by assigning issues to yourself and pushing it to Dev Ready
+- Then grab issues you intend to work on today by assigning issues to yourself and pushing it to Dev Ready.

 > **For development**
 >